-Figure 21 Telephone Wiring Closet
+Figure 16 Telephone Wiring Closet

 We have three phone lines, two for personal use and a third for business.
+1500/384 ADSL service provides high speed Internet access.
 ADSL is installed on the business line.

 The two non-business lines are configured as a hunt group, also called transfer on busy.
 If line 1 is busy incoming calls are redirected to line 2.
 Hunting is unidirectional; if someone calls the second line and it is busy the CO will not ring the first line.
 Residential telephone service reps may not be familiar with Hunting because it is a "business feature."
 You may have to press the rep a little to get it.
 Line 2 is optioned with call waiting, so even if both lines are busy the caller does not get a busy signal.
 The goal was to treat the two personal lines as single main phone number; callers always use the main number.
 This works well for incoming calls, however outgoing calls are not as simple.